 Nothing says traditional American style like a brick house.
 Although brick can be expensive and time-consuming to install, your brick exterior will fit seamlessly into areas where Colonial, English cottage, and Tudor style homes are found.
 There are a variety of colors of brick to choose from to help make your exterior really stand out—we particularly love whitewashed brick that creates a rustic and unique look.

-Another creative and aesthetically pleasing alternative to lap siding is stucco, a durable plaster made from a combination of cement, lime, sand, and water.
+Another creative and aesthetically pleasing alternative to lap siding is your brick exterior, a durable plaster made from a combination of cement, lime, sand, and water.
 While a stucco-sided home might not fit in well in areas full of Colonial homes, this traditional Mediterranean covering will stand the test of time in hotter climates and can cover a multitude of exterior imperfections—stucco was traditionally used to cover basic cement, brick, and adobe buildings.
 In order to achieve maximum impact on your home’s curb appeal, we recommend bringing in professionals to apply the stucco to a high standard and quality finish.

 A precursor to vinyl lap siding, wooden siding is still prevalent in rural areas and is making a trendy comeback thanks to our favorite shiplap lovers from Fixer Upper.
 Most farmhouses and other country homes use horizontal overlapping planks of wood or shingles to keep the home weather-tight, but by placing the strips of wood flat against the surface with a waterproof membrane underneath, you can create a stunning, modern alternative that ties your house in with its natural surroundings.

 For homeowners who like the style of wood and vinyl siding but need something slightly more durable and weatherproof, fiber cement siding is an excellent choice.
 Cement siding is slightly more difficult to work with and install than lightweight wood and vinyl, so you can expect to pay more to cover the exterior of your home if you choose this option.
-In return, however, you will have a strong, low maintenance, non-decaying surface that can tolerate significant rises and drops in heat and stand the test of time.
+In return, however, you will have a strong, low maintenance, non-decaying surface that can tolerate significant rises and drops in heat and stand the test of time

 If you want to embrace an alternative design style and stay away from traditional siding options, a metal exterior in galvanized steel, aluminum, or copper could be the perfect solution for you.
 Industrial buildings often use metal siding because of its malleability and durability, so you can find the same benefits by using metal for your own home.
 While any kind of metal will give your home an unforgettable finish, copper weathers and changes color over the years, eventually showing a gorgeous and enviable green patina.